HuseinliAli/ReCapProject/README.md

 6.Write CRUD operations. <br/>
 7.Code the car rental option. <br/>
 8.Rental-->Add In order for the car to be rented, the car must be delivered. <br/>
+ ## 5
+ 1.Create the WebAPI layer <br/>
+ 2.Write the Api equivalent of all services in the business layer. <br/>
+ 3.Test it in Postman. <br/>